On Existence and Uniqueness of Formal Power Series Solutions of Algebraic Ordinary Differential Equations: Generalized separants

 \section{Generalized separants}

-In~\cite{Hurwitz1889, limonov2015generalized} the author presents an expansion formula for derivatives of $F$ with respect to $x$ showing that not only the highest occurring derivative appears linearly, also the second-highest one, third-highest one, and so on.
-This is a refinement of Lemma~\ref{LEM:Ritt} and~\cite{Denef1984}[Lemma 2.2].
+In~\cite{limonov2015generalized} the author presents an expansion formula for derivatives of $F$ with respect to $x$ showing that not only the highest occurring derivative appears linearly, also the second-highest one, third-highest one, and so on.
+This generalizes Lemma~\ref{LEM:Ritt} and refines~\cite{Denef1984}[Lemma 2.2].